oTree-org/otree-core/docs/deploy.rst

 by deploying it from your personal computer to a web server, so that participants can access it from a URL.

-pTree can run with any operating system, database engine, or web server supported by Django.
+ptree can run with any operating system, database engine, or web server supported by Django.

 The easiest option I have found is `Heroku <https://www.heroku.com/>`__, a website hosting service that greatly simplifies the amount of configuration and maintenance you need to do.